Time: 3:00pm ET

 We'll cover these topics and more:

-- Identify three major threats to private-independent schools and how a schedule change might help
+- The three three major threats to private-independent schools and how a schedule change might help

-- Describe the top 15 ways to derail your schedule change
+- The top 15 ways to derail your schedule change

-- Provide a framework to making a successful schedule change
+- A framework for making a successful schedule change

 Total run time is 60 minutes.
 The presentation will run approximately 45 minutes with 15 minutes designated for Q&A.